brewburgr/Microparticle-TFM/README.md

 ---

-We provide a [directory containing a runner script](./Hertzian%20contact%20runner%20script) for an exemplary simulated Hertzian contact scenario (applying both the volume and surface methods), together with the Matlab files for the FIDVC, and example data and results.
+We provide a [directory containing a runner script](./Hertzian%20contact%20runner%20script) for an exemplary simulated Hertzian contact scenario (applying both the volume and the surface method), together with the Matlab files for the FIDVC, and example data and results.

 We also include a [JupyterLab notebook directory](./Jupyter%20notebook%20experimental%20+%20template) where the surface method is applied to our experimental data from DNA hydrogel microparticles (DNA-HMPs) that are compressed from the top.